B i o g r a p h y

 Julia Purgina (composer / viola)

 Born in Straubing, Germany in 1980, Austrian composer and Violist Julia Purgina studied viola with Wolfgang Klos and composition with Erich Urbanner and Chaya Czernowin at the University of Music and Performing Arts Vienna.
 Additionally she was a student of Ulrich Knörzer at the Berlin University of the Arts.
 Ms. Purgina holds a double masters degree in viola and composition from the University of Music and Performing Arts Vienna.
-Additionally, she is interested in Philology and has started studies in German and Slovak Languages at the Vienna University in 2011.
+Additionally, she is interested in Philology and completed her studies in German and Slovak Languages at the Vienna University in 2021.

 Julia Purgina has received numerous prizes and scholarships including the Theodor Körner Prize, the Gustav Mahler Youth Orchestra Stipend, the Viktor Fohn Stipend, the Antonio Salieri Composition Prize, the Startstipendium 2009 and the Staatsstipendium for composers 2013 from the Austrian Federal Ministry for Education, Arts and Culture.